Kate is an avid sleeper and is passionate about doing it daily. She has owned many mattresses and considers herself a mattress connoisseur.

 - The bottom layer is a true support layer.
 It’s a dense foam that provides the pushback to prevent dead foam feel.
 It adds durability to the mattress and is the final component in keeping your body in the correct, supported position.

 Here's a breakdown of my experience with this mattress.

 After sleeping on the mattress for about 2 weeks now, I have some strong opinions.
 I also feel like I can answer a lot of the frequently asked questions about this mattress.
 Overall I really like this mattress quite a bit and am very satisfied with my purchase.
 For the money, I truly feel like it can’t be beaten.

-There are a few downsides however that it’s important you are aware of before spending money on this mattress.
+However, there are a few downsides you should be aware of before spending money on this mattress.

 Memory foam is hot, right?
 Not quite.
 Casper uses a proprietary open cell foam, particularly on the top layer to help improve airflow and breathability.
 It works to keep heat from gathering in the core of the mattress and reflecting back onto your body as you sink into the foam.

 For the hottest sleepers, this still might not be enough, but it’s definitely an improvement over original memory foam.